Tesyl-sro/shopware-stack/README.md

 **It is recommended that you use `tar`, as it keeps track of permissions and ownerships.**

 ### Restoring from a backup
+> If you just want to import a database from a SQL dump file, check the `Useful commands` section above.

 To restore your Shopware stack from a backup, run the following steps:

 1. Extract the backup archive.